ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

     caption="The hide is staked taut so a nice leather forms."
 %}

 Last night was the first day after the full moon, making last night's event a "blood" ceremony.
 Did the ceremony cause this to happen?
 Is this our fault?
 I asked Anuka.
-She said it’s possible, but she tried to make light heart of it that the dogs are happy because they will eat well.
+She said it’s possible, but she tried to make light of it that the dogs are happy because they will eat well.
 I felt so guilty.

-But Godla and Sartlong seemed to be in good spirits, unphased by what transpired.
+But Godla and Sartlong seemed to be in good spirits, unfazed by what transpired.
 Anuka said that a reindeer costs 1M MNT, but that well crafted reindeer boots, which require the hide of one reindeer, also sell for 1M MNT.
 It’s better to keep the reindeer alive, but not all is lost.
 Before, the loss of a reindeer was much worse but now with urbanizing economy, where reindeer boots are fashionable (as well as useful), the loss is not as bad.
 It is a blatant example of a globalizing world threatening the Tsaatan: their reindeer are worth as much dead as alive.

 After giving them some gifts we had prepared, a multi use flashlight, a headlamp, a lightbulb, we departed.
 To rid myself of guilt, I told Godla I was very sorry for the loss of his reindeer.
 Anuka translated, "don’t worry, it became sick yesterday".
 Reading between the lines, I think he was telling me he doesn’t think it was because of the ceremony.